moead-framework/documentation/docs/html/_sources/index.rst.txt

 **MOEA/D** (*Multi-objective evolutionary algorithm based on decomposition*) is a general-purpose algorithm framework.
-It decomposes a multi-objective optimization problem into a number of single-objective optimization sub-problems (or simple multi-objective optimization problems) and then uses a search heuristic to optimize these sub-problems simultaneously and cooperatively.
+It decomposes a multi-objective optimization problem into a number of single-objective optimization sub-problems and then uses a search heuristic to optimize these sub-problems simultaneously and cooperatively. **MOEA/D** is a state-of-art framework in aggregation-based approaches for multi-objective optimization.

+The goal of this python package is to provide a modular framework for researchers who are working on variants of **MOEA/D**.